King-emperor

 Signature of King-Emperor George V, King of the United Kingdom and the British Dominions, and Emperor of India (1910–1936).

 The 'R' and 'I' after his name indicate 'King' and 'Emperor' in Latin ('Rex' and 'Imperator').

 A king-emperor or queen-empress is a sovereign ruler who is simultaneously a king or queen of one polity and emperor or empress of another.
 This dual title usually results from merger of one royal and one imperial crown (ruling office), but recognises the two polities as politically distinct and their supreme magistracies, i. e., political offices, as different in form.
 It also denotes the imperial status of a king who holds it by virtue of acquisition of an empire or vice versa.

 The dual title may signify that the sovereign holds two political offices that differ in form, one in each polity subject to him, but it also may have been instituted merely to augment the prestige of the sovereign.
 Both instances, however, signify that the union of the two supreme political magistracies into one officeholder, i. e., sovereign, is not by virtue of annexation, in which one polity was amalgamated into another, yet rather of unification and almost equal status, though in the instance of the British monarchy the suggestion that the office of emperor was superior to that of king was avoided by instituting the title "king-emperor" ("queen-empress") instead of "emperor-king" ("empress-queen").

 In former Austria-Hungary

 Another use of this dual title was in 1867, when the multi-national Austrian Empire, which was German-ruled and faced growing nationalism, undertook a reform that gave nominal and actual rights to Hungarian nobility.
-This reform revived the Austrian-annexed Kingdom of Hungary, and therefore instituted the dual-monarchic union polity of Austria-Hungary and the dual title of "emperor-king" (in German Kaiser und König, in Hungarian Császár és Király).
+This reform revived the Austrian-annexed Kingdom of Hungary, and therefore instituted the dual-monarchic real union polity of Austria-Hungary and the dual title of "emperor-king" (in German Kaiser und König, in Hungarian Császár és Király).

 The Habsburg dynasty therefore ruled as emperors of Austria the western and northern half of the Empire (Cisleithania) and as kings of Hungary the Kingdom of Hungary and much of Transleithania.
 Hungary enjoyed some degree of self-government and representation in joint affairs, principally foreign relations and defence.
 The full title of the federation was "The Kingdoms and Lands Represented in the Imperial Council and the Lands of the Crown of Saint Stephen".